roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 3

+===

- 05Page 3 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© "Hey, that's that girl on this flyer," one of the men said.
+"Hey, that's that girl on this flyer," one of the men said.
 Cori thought it was the one with the darker features.
 He was the larger of the two as well, with reddish skin, made so by the sun and what Cori guessed was some sort of Native American or Polynesian heritage.
 The other man, as best she could make out through squinted eyes, had light gray hair that he had grown out and put in a long pony tail down his back.
 He was medium build with leathery tan skin.

  "Shit, it sure is.
 Fuck, look at that," the other man replied.
 Cori ruled out the religious men theory right away.
 Dirty old men and Boy Scouts were still on the list, among countless other possibilities.